demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 ![](https://i.imgur.com/QXhiu8A.png)

 Enter in a 2F foyer room with doorways to the sides and a few doorways to the front.
 Dungeon generation goes both upward and downward.
-Main paths are short but branching paths are common.
+Large rooms and branching paths are common, but the main paths are short.
 Contains a clock and a few presents.

 More common on Rend.

 ![](https://i.imgur.com/USepLUb.png)

 Enter in a 2F basement room with only doorways to the sides.
 Dungeon generation goes downwards.
-Main paths are slightly longer but branching paths are a bit rarer and shorter.
+Main paths are longer, but large rooms and branching rooms are less common.
 Contains a vent and a defensive weapon.

 More common on Dine.